chooomedia/times-art/README.md

 # times-art
-Simple Portfolio template for Wrodpress based on Bootstrap 4
+Simple Portfolio template for Wordpress with fancy canvas landingpage animation based on Bootstrap 4